-In many cases, push-pull farmers say that the diet and therefore the health of their families have improved since adopting the technology, particularly through drinking more milk.
-Dietary diversity has also increased, with many farmers reporting that they are in a better position to purchase foods that they are not able to produce for themselves.
+In many cases, push-pull farmers say that the diet and therefore the health of their families have improved since adopting the technology, particularly through drinking more milk. icipe's recent research has shown that dietary diversity of push-pull farmers has also increased, with many farmers being in a better position to purchase foods that they cannot produce for themselves.